s2010/blog_demo/README.md

 * Deployment instructions

 * ...
+T he four important questions you have to ask your self before designing :

 Please feel free to use a different markup language if you do not plan to run